 - Guided Photography Tour with Golden Pagoda & Big Buddha

 Songkran is the Buddhist New Year celebration.
-A three-day public holiday in Thailand, many businesses – from national banks down to local restaurants – close for the duration as their staff return to their home towns to spend time with their families.
+During the 3-day public holiday in Thailand, many businesses – from national banks down to local restaurants – close for the duration as their staff return to their hometowns to spend time with their families.
 It is traditionally observed by spring cleaning the house to give a fresh start for the next 12 months.
-Elderly family members are highly venerated at this time, with the traditional ceremony including gently pouring water on them to clean away the bad luck of the last year, providing a clean slate for the one to come.
+Elderly family members are highly venerated at this time, with the traditional ceremony including gently pouring water on them to clean away the bad luck of the past year, providing a clean slate for the one to come.

-The best place to celebrate Songkran in Samui depends on the sort of experience you are looking for.
-For DJs, foam parties and all-out bedlam, Chaweng Beach will not disappoint.
-You will find plenty of beach and pool parties and all of the bars and clubs in and around Soi Green Mango get involved, with the narrow nightlife street becoming a gauntlet of water gun crossfire!
+The best place to celebrate Songkran in Samui depends on the sort of experience you're looking for.
+For DJs, foam parties and all-out bedlam, Chaweng Beach won't disappoint.
+You'll find plenty of beach and pool parties and all of the bars and clubs in and around Soi Green Mango get involved, with the narrow nightlife street becoming a gauntlet of water gun crossfire!

 If you are looking for a more traditional experience – arguably the ‘real’ Songkran – you should head for the west coast towns, particularly Nathon.
 There are very few resorts in the area and therefore very few tourists.
 You will still see some water splashing around on the streets, but the celebration is much tamer and more centred on the traditional aspects.